 The walk to the bridge is a leisurely 30ish minute walk, though there are several stairs along the way (no problem going down, but tiring on the way back up!).
 There are several photo ops along the way of the beautiful rugged coastline and benches if you need a wee rest.

-We opted for the paved path which put us level with the shoreline for most of the trek.
-As you approach the areas with the famous hexagonal stones, you’ll have a rocky beach on one side and enormous hills looming over you on the other.
+We went with the paved path which put us level with the shoreline for most of the trek.
+As you approach the areas with the famous hexagonal stones, youโll have a rocky beach on one side and enormous hills looming over you on the other.
 It was easy to imagine that giants might be living among the hills!

 While visitors are mostly left to roam at their own free will, it is a wild natural landscape.
 We saw a few people being scolded by staff for trying to take pics in areas that were more dangerous.